 These meat pastries are a dish that you'll always see on the table at every major occasion in Lebanon.
 From family get-togethers to wedding buffets, they make an appearance everywhere.
-They also can make an incredible quick meal to put on the table because they freeze so well.
+They also can make an incredibly quick meal to put on the table because they freeze so well.

 - Allspice: A dash of this creates the perfect balance.